+You can do strength training routine without a gym membership.
 Strength training is an excellent tool for losing weight, boosting your metabolism, and improving your overall health.
-If you want to improve your fitness level and lose excess weight, you don’t necessarily need a gym membership to accomplish those goals.
+If you want to improve your fitness level and lose excess weight, you don’t necessarily need to join a gym membership to reach those goals.
 For some, going to the gym can be costly, inconvenient, or intimidating.
 If you’re just not into going to the gym for whatever reason, you can still establish a solid strength training routine on your own without leaving your home or neighborhood.

 Follow these tips to get started with a strength training routine outside of the gym.